106th Rescue Wing: Rescue mission

 July 2019 saw the wing take part in Exercise Northern Strike 2019 at the Camp Grayling Joint Maneuver Training Center and the Alpena Combat Readiness Training Center, both in northern Michigan.

+The squadron's last HH-60G sortie was conducted on 30 August 2024.

+On 12 September 2024, 106th RQS received the first of six HH-60W Jolly Green II, this also marked the first delivery of the variant to the Air National Guard.